antoinealb/swiss-unity-league/README.md

 ./manage.py createsuperuser
 ```

-You might then want to create a Tournament Organizer profile for the superuser
-by going to the admin panel once your website is running.
+> [!IMPORTANT]
+> As this superuser does not have an associated Event Organizer profile, you
+> will not be able to use it for testing event creation & uploading of results.
+> To do so, create an Event Organizer profile in the admin panel and attach it
+> to the newly created superuser.

 ### Generating fake data